The Inn at Death Valley: The Great (L.A.) Escape

 There’s a long tradition of auto touring between Los Angeles and Death Valley.
 From the early days of the auto, Death Valley became a destination for thrill-seekers in Los Angeles and Southern California eager to test their vehicles on the roughly 250-mile drive into the American Outback.
 Back then, in the days before improved roads and air conditioning, it was a much more challenging adventure than it is today — an automotive Iditarod.

-New generations of Hollywood stars as well as L.A.’s growing community of tech moguls are now discovering that the Inn at Death Valley, especially since its recent multi-million renovation, offers a lavish retreat from the day-to-day stresses of their jobs.
-Less of a scene than Palm Springs but with no shortage of pampering and luxury, the inn lets them step away from both work and the hubbub of their business communities.
+New generations of Hollywood stars as well as L.A.’s growing community of tech moguls are now discovering that The Inn at Death Valley, especially since its $250 million renovation, offers a lavish retreat from the day-to-day stresses of their jobs.
+Less of a scene than Palm Springs but with no shortage of pampering and luxury, The Inn lets them step away from both work and the hubbub of their business communities.

 Here’s how they (and you) can unplug and decompress — Death Valley-style.